 When too much HTTP header data is sent back during an HTTP response, these can be logged as a successful response on the Web (Apache/PHP) layer (showing a "200" status code on access.log), but trigger a 503 sent back to the browser/client.

-Since there is a hard limit in Acquia Cloud around the size and number of headers a response can have, you must reduce the number of headers and/or data by:
+Since there is a hard limit in Acquia Cloud around the size and number of headers a response can have, you must reduce the amount of headers and/or data by:

 - Disabling some modules